Physician Burnout: Signs, Symptoms & Prevention Strategies

 • Buffer time accommodates unexpected urgent cases

-Use scheduling tools
+Use electronic health record scheduling tools

 Medical scheduling software has transformed healthcare practice management and can help prevent hospital exhaustion.
 These tools create substantial cost savings through automation [6].
 Modern scheduling platforms provide: [Original bullet points remain]